tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 As the ``router`` and ``storage`` applications perform completely different sets of functions, they should be deployed to different Tarantool instances.
-Although it is technically possible to place the router application to every ``storage`` node, this approach is highly discouraged and should be avoided on production deployments.
+Although it is technically possible to place the router application on every ``storage`` node, this approach is highly discouraged and should be avoided on production deployments.

 All ``storage`` instances can be deployed using identical instance (configuration)